SuperOfficeDocs/superoffice-docs/docs/api/search/selection/archive/get-selection-members-provider.md

 ---
-# Mandatory fields.
+title: get_selection_members_provider
-title: get_selection_members_provider      # (Required) Very important for SEO.
+description: How to retrieve members of a specific selection using archive provider
-description: How to retrieve members of a specific selection using archive provider # (Required) Important for SEO.
+author: {github-id}
-author: {github-id}             # Your GitHub alias. so.date: 05.11.2016
+so.date: 05.11.2016
 keywords: search,selectionprovider
 so.topic: howto            # article, howto, reference, concept, guide